 When filing for a divorce or legal separation, child custody is one of the main issues that a couple may face.
 Due to the Uniform Child Custody Jurisdiction and Enforcement Act, custody laws are very similar throughout the Unites States.
 In the state of Virginia, child custody, support and visitation are decided in the Juvenile and Domestic Relations District Court.
-The court takes the child’s best interest and own wishes into consideration when deciding on custody.

 The following are the types of custody that may be granted in the state of Virginia: